The impact of strong feedback on galaxy group scaling relations: The X-GAP sample

 \section{The X-GAP sample}

-X-GAP \citep{XGAP}\footnote{\href{https://www.astro.unige.ch/xgap}{https://www.astro.unige.ch/xgap}} is a sample of 49 galaxy groups selected from the All-sky X-ray Extragalactic Sources sample \citep[AXES-SDSS,][]{Damsted:2024}.
+X-GAP \citep{XGAP}\footnote{\href{https://www.astro.unige.ch/xgap}{https://www.astro.unige.ch/xgap}} is a sample of 49 galaxy groups selected from the All-sky X-ray Extragalactic Sources sample \citep[AXES-SDSS;][]{Damsted:2024}.
 AXES was selected by cross-correlating spectroscopic galaxy groups from the Sloan Digital Sky Survey (SDSS) with at least five member galaxies \citep{Tempel:2017} with weak extended X-ray sources from the \emph{ROSAT} all-sky survey. \citet[hereafter S25]{Seppi:2025} studied the selection function of the sample through detailed semi-analytic simulations and showed that the survey selection closely resembles an X-ray flux selection with a flux limit of $\sim10^{-12}$ erg/cm$^2$/s in the 0.1-2.4 keV band.
 Unlike usual X-ray samples, the cross-correlation with optical groups does not preferentially select centrally peaked systems.
-X-GAP was then selected as a complete subsample of AXES with the following criteria: \emph{i)} $z\leq0.05$; \emph{ii)} number of galaxies greater than eight; \emph{iii)} $R_{500}$ estimated from a luminosity-mass relation smaller than $15$ arcmin.
-The latter criterion can be written as an upper bound on the group luminosity, which reads
+X-GAP was then selected as a complete sub-sample of AXES with the following criteria: \emph{i)} $z\leq0.05$; \emph{ii)} number of galaxies greater than eight; \emph{iii)} $R_{500}$ smaller than $15$ arcmin.
+The third criterion can be written as an upper bound on the group luminosity, which reads

-These criteria yield a sample of 45 groups in the mass range $10^{13}-10^{14}M_\odot$, all of which were then followed up by \emph{XMM-Newton} to obtain at least 20,000 net source counts per group (proposal ID 090389).
-The final sample includes an additional four systems in the redshift range $0.05-0.06$ with similar observational depth.
-These four systems do not formally fulfill the selection criteria, thus we do not consider them here.
-Finally, for one system (SDSSTG 16386), the association with the X-ray source was found to be incorrect, and the optical group is likely spurious.
-The detected \emph{ROSAT} source matches another group at slightly higher redshift (SDSSTG 24595 at $z=0.058$), which does not meet the selection criteria of X-GAP.
+These criteria yielded a sample of 45 groups in the mass range $10^{13}-10^{14}M_\odot$, all of which were followed up with \emph{XMM-Newton} to obtain at least 20,000 net source counts per group (proposal ID 090389).
+The final sample includes four additional systems in the redshift range $0.05-0.06$ with similar observational depth.
+These four systems do not formally fulfil the selection criteria, and thus we do not consider them here.
+Finally, for one system, SDSSTG 16386, the association with the X-ray source was found to be incorrect, and the optical group is likely spurious.
+The detected \emph{ROSAT} source matches another group at a slightly higher redshift (SDSSTG 24595 at $z=0.058$).
 Finding one such source is not surprising, as the purity of the optical group finder is about 65\% (see S25).
-Overall, our selection contains 44 systems, which represents a complete subsample of AXES given the above criteria.
-For more details on the selection of the sample, we refer to S25.
+Our final selection contains 44 systems, which represents a complete sub-sample of AXES given the above criteria.